willroberts2113/movies-api/src/main/resources/spring-i/6-data-access-layer.md

 Repositories are a construct of the Data Access Layer.
 Specifically, they are a type of object known as a ***Data Access Object (DAO)***.

-You may here 'repository' and 'dao' used interchageably.
+You may hear 'repository' and 'dao' used interchageably.
 Just know they both are responsible for using a driver to communicate with the database.

 In Spring, the Data Access Layer has a predefined parent class (also called base class) called `JpaRepository`.

-In the `data` package, create an `Interface` called `MovieRepository`.
+🚨 In the `data` package, create an `Interface` called `MovieRepository`.
 Have the interface extend `JpaRepository` and define the type of objects it will be manipulating (`<Movie, Long>`), as well as the data type of the entity's id (`Long`).

 ```java
 public interface MovieRepository extends JpaRepository<Movie, Long> {